 How long are the sessions and when does the next one start?

-Sessions are eight weeks and there are six sessions a year for the Sunday, Tuesday, Wednesday, and Thursday Night Leagues.
+Sessions are eight weeks and there are six sessions a year for the Sunday, Tuesday, and Wednesday Night Leagues.
 Please see our adult league schedules section for information on upcoming sessions.

 How competitive are the leagues?